Institute & Facilities History

 The Spatial Institute and SAL web pages provide students, faculty and the larger academic community with information regarding spatial data resources, tools and other assistance.
 There is also information on spatial analysis courses taught through Huxley College as well as other departments on campus.

-The Spatial Institute presents a free GPS workshop open to the WWU campus community 2-4 time per year.
+The Spatial Institute presents a free GPS workshop open to the WWU campus community 2.
 Numerous GIS, Remote Sensing and Cartography courses are taught in the SAL by Huxley College.

 In addition to supporting faculty and student research, the Spatial Institute also provides spatial analysis and cartographic services for the WWU campus (i.e., maintaining the WWU Campus Map, maintaining spatial databases for Facilities and Maintenance, creating maps for Parking, Accessibility, etc.) and off-campus partners on a contract basis.